You are here

 An easy way to get a lush looking lawn is to give it a good feed during the growing season.
 A good way to top-up your cut is to use the mulching option if your mower has one.
 The grass cuttings are cut up finely and instead of going into the collector they drop back down onto the lawn.
 Mulching means no loss of nutrients and extra food for the grass.

 During the year, the lawn can accumulate debris, moss, thatch and old cuttings that lie on the soil around the blades of grass and this can prevent water and nutrients from reaching the roots.
 A scarifier uses thin metal tines to scrape the debris from the soil and improves growth.

 Scarifying or dethatching removes this old material from the surface of the soil, and it can be surprising how much debris builds up.
 If you lower the tines of your scarifier you can slightly aerate the lawn at the same time.
 In fact, many models have both functions built in.
 Usually this should be done once in autumn and maybe again in late spring after the first feed has been done.

-To keep your lawn healthy, it is a good idea to give it a good aerate once a year.
+To keep your lawn healthy, it is a good idea to aerate it once a year.
 Aerating is poking holes in the soil which allows air and moisture to get to the roots more easily.
-You can do this simply by walking on the grass with studded shoes or you can use an aerator.
+You can do this simply by walking on the grass with studded shoes or you can use a garden fork or an aerator.
 There are 2 main types of aerator.
 A plug aerator removes small cores from the soil.
 This is quite intensive, and is recommended if your lawn is quite damp and mossy as it will improve drainage.
 A blade or spike aerator makes small cuts in the top of the soil to encourage growth and is probably better for domestic lawns.